 The module cryptographically protects the values of sensitive objects stored in its internal flash memory.
-Sensitive values protected using AES 256 bit encryption with three different keys - each having a separate protection role.
+Sensitive values are protected using AES 256 bit encryption with three different keys - each having a separate protection role.
 The three keys used to protect sensitive object values are the following:

 - User Storage Key (USK)/Security Officer Master Key (SMK) this key is created by the cryptographic module when the User or SO is created.
-It is used to maintain cryptographic separation between users' keys. - Master Tamper Key (MTK) this key is securely held by the on-board cryptographic and security co-processor chip.
+It is used to maintain cryptographic separation between users' keys. - Master Tamper Key (MTK) this key is securely stored in the battery-backed RAM.
 It encrypts keys as they are generated to ensure that they can only be used by the co-processor itself or with authorization from it. - Key Encryption Key (KEK) this key is stored in battery-backed RAM in the module.
 It also encrypts all sensitive object values and is used to provide the "decommissioning" feature.
 The KEK is erased in response to an external decommission signal.
 This provides the capability to prevent access to sensitive objects in the event that the module has become unresponsive or has lost access to primary power.